 Yes.
 Please click here to download Nate’s technical rider for performances involving 60 or more in attendance.

 Upon canceling an event, the booking fee will be retained by Nate, but applied to a rescheduled date, pending availability.

 Customer satisfaction is the goal and Nate always tries to be available to meet the needs of his clients.
 Additional fees may apply, but as long as he doesn’t have a conflicting engagement, he will stay.

 Nate accepts checks and all major credit cards via the Square online payment system.
 A 3.6% processing fee is applied to all payments made by credit card.
 The fee is simply passed to the client by the credit card company.
 Payments can also be made through Paypal to email@example.com.

 Yes.
 This is referred to as a Performance Agreement and all booking terms are listed in the paperwork upon booking your event.

 Yes, Nate carries performer’s insurance through Hampson Mowrer Kreitz Insurance and will provide proof upon booking.
 He can also provide proof of additional insurance if requested.

 All events are booked on a first-come, first-served basis.
-Unless otherwise agreed upon, the event date will not be reserved until Nate has received the signed performance agreement.
-It is recommended to send the agreement by email or fax to expedite the confirmation process.
+Unless otherwise agreed upon, the event date will not be reserved until Nate has received the signed performance agreement via DocuSign.
+It is recommended to sign your agreement as soon as possible

 Yes.
 Please use the following link for all available promotional material: https://app.box.com/PromoPhotos